 Crabs

 Many of the crabs we find on the strandline are already dead or are the moulted shells discarded by growing crabs.
-Moulted shells are generally lighter than actual crabs but otherwise appear almost identical.
+(For more on crabs moulting visit this page)

 Sometimes, we find only pincers, legs or the top part of the crab's carapace (shell).
 See our gallery below for help with the identification of these separate bits and pieces.